perfsonar/unibuild/README.md

-## Preparing Individual Packages
+# Preparing Individual Packages

-As noted above, each package to be built as part of a repository lives in its own directory.
-Naming the directory to match the name of the package is a good convention, it is not required and exceptions should be made where prudent.
-For example, a package called `python-foo` might end up producing an installable product called `python36-foo` on some RPM-based systems.
+Each package in a repository is built using a `Makefile` template provided by the `unibuild-package` package.

-### The `Makefile`
+## The `Makefile`

-Every package directory contains a `Makefile` that includes the Unibuild packaging template:
+Every package directory contains a `Makefile` that used `include` to incorporate the Unibuild packaging template:

 ```
 # This is optional depending on circumstances.
 See below.